 - auth_method (str) The name of the SSH authentication mechanism (gssapi-with-mic or gss-keyex) - gss_deleg_creds (bool) Delegate client credentials or not.
 We delegate credentials by default.

-Returns Either an SSH_GSSAPI (Unix) object or an SSH_SSPI (Windows) object
+Returns Either an SSH_GSSAPI_OLD or SSH_GSSAPI_NEW (Unix) object or an SSH_SSPI (Windows) object

-Return type Object
+Return type object

 Raises ImportError - If no GSS-API / SSPI module could be imported.

 See RFC 4462